Euro 2024: England eliminates Switzerland on penalties – DW – 07/06/2024

 "To come back from something like that was really difficult but I used it to make me stronger and today I took the chance," the Arsenal winger said.

-All three Euro 2024 quarterfinals so far have needed at least extra time, and sometimes also penalties, to settle the outcome.
+Three of the four Euro 2024 quarterfinals needed at least extra time, and in two cases also penalties, to settle the outcome.

-England will face the winner of Saturday's later semifinal, which pits Turkey against the Netherlands in Berlin, in the next round on Wednesday, July 10.
+England will face the Netherlands in the semifinal next Wednesday, after they defeated Turkey 2-1 in Berlin in Saturday's later quarterfinal.

 Edited by: Roshni Majumdar